PhoenixAki/DragonCave/README.txt

 Once the Boots are purchased the players movement speed is increased.

 **Combat**:
-Pressing the spacebar will cause the player to shoot an arrow.
+Pressing the space bar will cause the player to shoot an arrow.
 When close to the player, enemies will stop moving and attack the player.
 NOTE: attack animations are not working due to unresolved errors, but they still damage the player.
 The player can hold up to 45 arrows at a time.